 |12kW solar system

 The grower proceeded with replacing the dam pump and will consider installing the solar in the future.
-Measurement and verification will be completed on the pump in the coming months.

 Table 2.
 Pre and post implementation energy and cost savings